Coflnet/SkyCommands/README.md

 > **Note**: the keys represent the JSON path of a value and `:` has to be replaced with `__`. eg `TOPICS:FLIP` becomes `TOPICS__FLIP`

 # HypixelSkyblock
-This is the back-end for https://sky.coflnet.com
-You can get the same data and play around with it by using this project.
+This is one of the back-end microservices for https://sky.coflnet.com You can get the same data and play around with it by using this project.

 Some endpoints are exposed via REST, see the open-api docs: https://sky.coflnet.com/api